LordMikkel/ft_printf/README.md

 Developed by **Mikel Garrido** as part of the 42 curriculum.

-i want to thanks to:
-[madebypixel02](https://github.com/madebypixel02/ft_printf?tab=readme-ov-file) for the super cool prorgress bars, [cacharle](https://github.com/cacharle/ft_printf_test) for the ultimate test and vdaniely for the initial main
+I want to thank [madebypixel02](https://github.com/madebypixel02/ft_printf?tab=readme-ov-file) for the super cool progress bars, [cacharle](https://github.com/cacharle/ft_printf_test) for the ultimate test, and vdaniely for the initial main

 🔗 [GitHub: LordMikkel](https://github.com/LordMikkel)